bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Aaron Van Wirdum: 00:24:42

 Okay.
 Well, in any case, I think the point is that through the witness, blocks can be bigger.
 So there's a bit more block space.
 And then if a fee market develops, so if not all transactions fit into blocks, then transactions will have to outbid each other.
 And if you're using more of the part of the block that's less scarce, then miners are more inclined to include it because they can include more of them.
 Right?
 That's how the incentives work.
 And that's why there's a quote unquote discount on using witness data.
-So that's why using inscriptions is basically cheaper per byte than using OP_RETURN.
+So that's why using inscriptions is basically cheaper per byte than using `OP_RETURN`.
 Yeah.
 Right?
 Am I saying it right?
 I think I'm saying it right.
 Okay.
 So then I think we've now explained what inscriptions are and how they work.
 And maybe we should get a little bit into why it is controversial or why are some people angry about this and or...

+## The Controversy around Inscriptions

 Sjors Provoost: 00:25:51

 Well I'm not a psychologist but you could you could argue that Bitcoin's primary purpose is to make money basically as a censorship resistant system for money transfer and if you start doing other things with it that other use case might at some point push out the money use case.
 Now hopefully the fee structure that exists in Bitcoin is enough to make sure that the money use case is always going to be basically able to pay for itself and always outcompete any other system because it is hopefully in the long term insanely expensive to store data on the blockchain and you have to compete if you want to put your JPEG on the blockchain that's fine but you're competing with Michael Saylor that wants to spend a billion dollars and is probably able to pay a much higher fee on that.
-So that's the hope but because this mechanism gives you a 4x discount compared to using OP_RETURN, the dynamics just changed by a factor of four.
+So that's the hope but because this mechanism gives you a 4x discount compared to using `OP_RETURN`, the dynamics just changed by a factor of four.
 Essentially, the same dynamics where you have a competing use case is now four times cheaper.

 Aaron Van Wirdum: 00:26:49

-I think the first thing that may be worth mentioning, and you mentioned it yourself in the up return episode, is that nodes don't get paid, right?
+I think the first thing that may be worth mentioning, and you mentioned it yourself in the `OP_RETURN` episode, is that nodes don't get paid, right?
 If you're running a note.
 And so the idea is, or this is one of the arguments, this is why it's controversial, at least in some parts of the Bitcoin world, is that if you're running a note, you're agreeing to process transactions, also the transactions of other people, that's the, the social contract or whatever you want to call it.
 I think that term is very overused, but that's sort of what you're agreeing to do, But you didn't agree to also process or transmit or store rare peppies.
 So then if people start doing that, that's abusing the system in a way.
 That's the argument.

 Sjors Provoost: 00:27:48